-There are a couple good reasons to ask.
-One, it helps with the first basic communication point: everyone gets to know that they are being paid attention to.
+There are several good reasons to ask.
+First, it helps with the first basic communication point: everyone gets to know that they are being paid attention to.
 Two, people jump to the wrong conclusion sometimes.
 I may think that you are looking at your ticket to find the auditorium number, but you are looking to see if you have the right date.

 When someone needs to use the Accessibility Equipment, they may think that

-And, of course you are an expert…or want to be…but no matter how hard you study the equipment you don’t seem to get enough practice.
-And you are never around on SlowTuesday when the practice sessions are.
+…but no matter how hard you study the equipment you don’t seem to get enough practice.
+And you are never around on SlowTuesday – or whenever the practice sessions are.

 <Work in Progress – tell us your stories until we get this done…>